-Sometimes people want to use HTML in their WordPress website.
-For example, you might want to code a hyperlink by hand, or adjust the header sizes, and in the following tutorial we’ll show you how to do exactly that, which means you’ll be able to view/add HTML code to a page or a post in WordPress.
+HTML allows you to code a hyperlink by hand, adjust such things as header sizes, or perform other specific tasks; for this reason, you may want to use HTML in your WordPress website.
+In the following tutorial we’ll show you how to view and add HTML code to a page or post in WordPress.

-Step 2: When you’re in the navigation menu press the Pages or Posts link, this changes depending on which one you’d like to add HTML to.
-In this case we’ll click on Posts.
+Step 2: When in the navigation menu, click either the ‘Pages’ or ‘Posts’ link, depending on which type you would like to add HTML to.

-Step 3: Next, click the page or post that you’d like to edit, which in our case will be Hello World!
+Step 3: Next, click the page or post that you would like to edit.

-Step 6: After that you should see the text of the page or post and you will be able to put in HTML.
-In this example we’ll add a link to an email address:
+Step 5: You should now see the text of the page or post to which you will be able to add HTML.

 <a href=”mailto:email@example.com”>Email Example Here</a>

-Step 6: Then press on Update and it should save your changes.
+Step 6: Finally, click on ‘Update’ to save your changes.

-Now you should know how you can add HTML to your WordPress page or post!
+These are all the steps you’ll need to know in order to add HTML to your WordPress page or post!